alciarro93/gitbook2pdf.net/README.md

 <a name="readme-top"></a>

-# GitBook to PDF
+# GitBook to PDF .NET Core
 gitbook2pdf.net is a .NET Core console app that performs the complete convertion from GitBook URL to PDF.
-The URL provided must be the page containing the table of contents in order to let the application to fetch all the chapters's URL and subsequently allthe HTML content.
+The URL provided must be the page containing the table of contents, in order to let the application to fetch all the chapters's URL and subsequently each HTML content.

 ## Build the project
 Build using the .NET Core CLI, which is installed with [the .NET Core SDK](https://www.microsoft.com/net/download).
 Then run these commands from the CLI in the directory of the project: